 Where you'll study

-You'll have access to a wide range of first-class facilities
+As a student here at Loughborough University, you'll have access to a wide range of first-class facilities across campus.

 To learn more about the qualifications we typically accept, please select your country from the drop-down menu below.

 30 points overall